-NEW YORK CITY—On May 31, the American Turkish Society awarded Dr. Tamer Seckin for his accomplishments in surgically treating endometriosis and for raising awareness about the disease through The Endometriosis Foundation of America, an organization which he co-founded with his patient and Top Chef host Padma Lakshmi in 2009, during the ATS’s ninth annual gala.
+On May 31, the American Turkish Society (ATS) awarded endometriosis doctor Dr. Tamer Seckin during their ninth annual gala for his accomplishments in surgically treating endometriosis and for raising awareness about the disease through The Endometriosis Foundation of America, an organization which he co-founded with his patient and Top Chef host Padma Lakshmi in 2009.

-In a brief speech, Seckin thanked his family and his peers at Lenox Hill Hospital before promising the crowd that he hopes to spark a “reproductive revolution” and to end the taboo nature of endometriosis and menstrual cycles.
+In a brief speech, endometriosis doctor Seckin thanked his family and his peers at Lenox Hill Hospital.
+He added that he hopes to spark a “reproductive revolution” and to end the taboo around endometriosis and menstrual cycles.

-According to an official website for The American Turkish Society, the organization was founded by eight men in 1949 with the goal of bolstering relations between America and Turkey.
-It was chaired by Ahmet Ertegun, the co-founder, and president of Atlantic Records, for 20 years until his death in 2006.
+Eight men founded the ATS in 1949 with the goal of bolstering relations between America and Turkey.
+Ahmet Ertegun, the co-founder, and president of Atlantic Records chaired it for 20 years until his death in 2006.